pawelgrzybek/pawelgrzybek.com/content/posts/2021-02-22-bye-bye-disqus-i-built-my-commenting-system-using-aws-serverless-stack-and-netlify-build-hooks.md

 ---
-title: "Bye bye, Disqus!
+title: "Bye-bye, Disqus!
 I built my commenting system using AWS serverless stack and Netlify build hooks!"
 summary: ""
 photo: "2021-02-22.jpg"
 ---

-I have been using Disqus on this website since day one.
+I have been using Disqus on this website since its inception.
 It worked, and it didn’t cost me a single penny, but it cost me, and most importantly, my visitors compromised privacy.
 Since [Zeta Global acquired the Disqus ](https://techcrunch.com/2017/12/05/zeta-global-acquires-commenting-service-disqus) in 2017, things became even worst.
 To top it off, it is also a performance killer.

 I started looking into alternatives, and surprisingly there is not a lot of things worth recommending.
 [Commento](https://commento.io) and [Hyvor Talk](https://talk.hyvor.com) look great, but it costs more than Apple Music or Netflix subscription.
 I am sure they are worth it, but I couldn’t justify paying this price to let someone leave a sentence or two under my posts.

 I am not that bad with HTML.
-I quite enjoy writing CSS, JavaScript pays my bills, and I can find my way through some AWS services.
+I quite enjoy writing CSS, JavaScript pays my bills, and I can find my way through a few AWS services.
 Yes, you guessed it — I built my own one.

 ## Privacy first